-To help make the process easier for your kitty (and yourself) you'll want to prepare an ideal place for her to give birth to her newborn kittens.
+To help make the process easier for your cat (and yourself) you'll want to prepare an ideal place for her to give birth to her newborn kittens.

 In all my years of cat "ownership," I'd never heard the term "kittening box."
-(That might be because I've only had the experience once and my queen choose under my bed to do the deed.)
+(That might be because I've only had the experience once when I was a child and my queen choose under my bed to give birth to four precious kittens.)

 You can find special boxes for kitten birthing in some pet supply stores, but a homemade one will serve just as well.

 A cardboard box works great because it's inexpensive and you can easily dispose of it when you no longer need it or if it becomes soiled.